Djurre attended the Christian school in Kollum. He was taught by teacher G. Gruneveld.

 Original memorial window

+After a church restoration, 2 memorial windows were combined.
+The current window is composed of parts of memorial windows of D. G. Postma (1913) and N.G.
+Veldhoen (1934).
 In the midst of all kinds of colored glass, this window shows a rooster (vigilance) and an owl (wisdom) and in the middle an open bible with the arrows of the directions of a compass.